EisenbergEffect/hello-web-components/README.md

 ## Bonus: FAST NameTag

 As mentioned earlier, the amount of boilerplate involved when creating a simple Web Component seems a bit much.
-This is because the Web Component Standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
-Many people will use a Web Component helpder library, such as FAST, to streamline the creation process and provide them with additional tools for building more complex solutions.
-Here's how the same `NameTag` Web Component would be implemented with FAST using TypeScript.
+This is because the Web Component standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
+Many people will use a Web Component helper library, such as FAST, to streamline the creation process and provide them with additional tools for building more complex solutions.
+Here's how the same `NameTag` Web Component would be implemented with FAST, using TypeScript:

 ```ts
 import { attr, css, FASTElement, html } from "@microsoft/fast-element";